Harrison Mutikanga: Background and education

-Mutikanga was born in 1968 to Late George William Rwimo and Joselyne Mary Rwimo of Nyakabingo in Kisoro district, in Kilembe, Kasese District, where Late George Rwimo was employed at the time.
-He was the second-born, in a family of five boys and one girl.
+Mutikanga was born in 1968 to the late George William Rwimo and Joselyne Mary Rwimo of Nyakabingo in Kisoro district, in Kilembe, Kasese District, where George was employed at the time.
+Mutikanga was the second-born, in a family of five boys and one girl.

-His first attended Bulembeya Primary School in Kilembe, but while in grade 2, his father developed medical problems and the family relocated to Kisoro District.
+He first attended Bulembeya Primary School in Kilembe, but while in grade 2, his father developed medical problems and the family relocated to Kisoro District.
 In Kisoro, he moved around in several elementary schools.
 He finished his primary schooling from grade 4 to grade 7 at Kabindi primary school.

-He attended Mutolere Secondary School in Mutolere, Kisoro, for his O-Level studies.
-He then transferred to Makerere College School for his A-Level education, where he studied physics, chemistry, and mathematics.
+He attended Mutolere Secondary School in Mutolere, Kisoro for his O-Level studies.
+He transferred to Makerere College School for his A-Level education, where he studied physics, chemistry, and mathematics.
 He was admitted to Makerere University to study civil engineering, graduating with a Bachelor of Science in civil engineering.
 He later earned, from a university in the Netherlands, both a Master of Science and a Doctor of Philosophy in civil engineering.

 Career

-When he left Makerere, he went to work for the National Water and Sewerage Corporation (NWSC) and was posted to Jinja as area manager.
+When Mutikanga left Makerere, he worked for the National Water and Sewerage Corporation (NWSC) and was posted to Jinja as area manager.
 He worked for NWSC for 20 years, when an advertisement for UEGCL's chief executive officer appeared in a newspaper.
 He applied and was selected as the best out of 23 applicants.

-At UEGCL, he overseas generation of electricity at the two government-owned power stations of Nalubaale and Kiira.
+At UEGCL, he oversees generation of electricity at the two government-owned power stations of Nalubaale and Kiira.
 He is also responsible for overseeing the construction of the 183 megawatt Isimba Hydroelectric Power Station and the 600 megawatt Karuma Hydroelectric Power Station.

 Other responsibilities

 Mutikanga is a married father of four children.

 He formerly worked as a part-time lecturer at Uganda Christian University in Mukono.

 He is a member of the Engineers Registration Board of Uganda.
-He is a board member of Malaria Free Uganda, a Public Private Initiative by Government of Uganda under Ministry of Health charged with creating an enabling environment for private sector participation and stakeholder engagement in Malaria elimination in Uganda by 2030.
+He is a board member of Malaria Free Uganda, a public private initiative by the government of Uganda under Ministry of Health charged with creating an enabling environment for private sector participation and stakeholder engagement in Malaria elimination in Uganda by 2030.